 - Admin and user parameters

-- Observed events
+- · Observed events

-- Custom menu entries
+- · Custom menu entries

 The communication between both applications is provided by Available events.
-Modoboa offers some kind of hooks to let plugin add custom actions.
+Modoboa offers some kind of hooks to let plugins add custom actions.

-The following subsections describe plugin architecture and explain how you can create your own plugin.
+The following subsections describe the plugin architecture and explain how you can create your own.

-4.2.2 The required glue
+The required glue